MaastrichtU-IDS/data2services-ecosystem/README.md

 ## Build

 Convenience script to build and pull all Docker images.
-You will **need to download** [Apache Drill installation bundle](https://drill.apache.org/download/) and [GraphDB standalone zip](https://www.ontotext.com/products/graphdb/) (register to get an email with download URL).
+You **need to download** [Apache Drill installation bundle](https://drill.apache.org/download/) and [GraphDB standalone zip](https://www.ontotext.com/products/graphdb/) (register to get an email with download URL).

 ```shell
 ./build.sh